 Source Tracking States¶

-The source tracking associations are shown on Diagnostics > States on the Source Tracking tab, which is only visible if Sticky Connections are enabled.
+Source tracking associations are displayed by the page at Diagnostics > States on the Source Tracking tab, which is only visible if the sticky connections option is enabled.

 The Source Tracking page lists the following information: